mariambedo/users/README.md

-# Multi-Language React App with Vite
+# Multi-Language React Users app
 This is a multi-language React app built with **Vite**.
 It supports **English** and **Georgian** languages, includes a dark/light theme, and uses a free API to fetch user data.
 The app is fully responsive and uses modern React features like hooks, custom hooks, and React Router.

 ## Features